 2. Evidence of reading preparation through written response assignments, prepared discussion questions, and conversation and debate during class, or by specific reference in the student's individual projects throughout the term.

 3. Projects analyzing communication design through different practice modes and communication tools

 This class is graded with formative and cumulative feedback.
-This class can be graded as Pass/No Pass if requested.
-Exceptional effort, intellectual growth, and creative risktaking will be rewarded in final grade.
+Exceptional effort, intellectual growth, and creative risk-taking will be rewarded in final grade.
 Minimal effort, not so much.

 Grading Breakdown

 - 10% Personal practice statement

-- 15% 101 Applied Enviro-Comm Concepts
+- 25% 50 Applied Enviro-Comm Concepts

-- 25% Class participation
+- 20% Class participation in discussions

-- 30% Critical response assignments
+- 35% Critical response assignments

-- 20% Final paper
+- 10% Final course response

 Attendance, preparation, participation, and all assignments are mandatory.
 Unexcused absences or failure to submit assignments on time will lower your overall course grade.
 Students are permitted one grace absence.
-Unexcused absences beyond that will result in a grade reduction of a grade per two absences (Pass to Marginal Pass, e.g.).
+Unexcused absences beyond that will result in a grade reduction of a grade per two absences (An A to and A-, e.g.).

 Assignments

 Assignments are due digitally (PDF), at the beginning of the class session on the due date.
-Include last name and date in file name. for example Smith\09292020.pdf.
+Include last name and date in file name, for example Smith\04292024.pdf.
 Late work will be penalized a grade step per day (Marginal Pass to No Pass, e.g.).
 Digital work must be submitted on the Canvas course website; emailed work will not be accepted.

 Reading and discussion

 Class includes discussion of the readings for that session.
 Discussions are an integral part of the course.
 They are forums for sharing your critical insights regarding the readings; and they are where questions can be aired and discussed with your peers.

 Expectations

 I expect the highest professional standards to be maintained throughout the term.
 Active in-class participation, open communication, and consistent progress is very important.
 In addition, class participation also includes respecting the rights and property of others, working cooperatively, and completing assignments satisfactorily and on time.